-In an era when fears of “greenwashing” abound, cut through the clutter with ENERGY STAR, the most trusted environmental label in the United States.
+1 – In an era when fears of “greenwashing” abound, cut through the clutter with Energy Star, the most trusted environmental label in the United States.
 More than 85 percent of Americans recognize it when they see it.
-And ENERGY STAR is the only energy efficiency certification that is based on actual, verified energy performance, making your buildings all the more attractive to potential buyers and lessees who want guaranteed savings.
+And Energy Star is the only energy efficiency certification that is based on actual, verified energy performance, making your buildings all the more attractive to potential buyers and lessees who want guaranteed savings.

-Once in operation, ENERGY STAR certified buildings use, on average, 35 percent less energy than similar buildings nationwide.
+2 – Once in operation, certified buildings use, on average, 35 percent less energy than similar buildings nationwide.
 The cost savings can be substantial.
-For example, ENERGY STAR certified office buildings cost $0.50 less per square foot to operate than their peers.
-In 2015, ENERGY STAR certified buildings saved $1.7 billion, or an average of more than $250,000 per building.
+For example, certified office buildings cost $0.50 less per square foot to operate than their peers.
+In 2015, certified buildings saved $1.7 billion, or an average of more than $250,000 per building.

-Reliably persistent energy performance makes it more likely that the higher net operating income from energy cost savings will be recognized through higher building valuation.
-Experienced managers of large portfolios of ENERGY STAR certified buildings interviewed for one study confirm that ENERGY STAR helps increase building value.
-ENERGY STAR certified buildings generate more income when compared to similar buildings.
+3 – Reliably persistent energy performance makes it more likely that the higher net operating income from energy cost savings will be recognized through higher building valuation.
+Experienced managers of large portfolios of certified buildings interviewed for one study confirm that Energy Star helps increase building value.
+Certified buildings generate more income when compared to similar buildings.

-Because ENERGY STAR certified buildings are verified to use 35 percent less energy, on average, than similar buildings, they can also be verified to contribute 35 percent fewer greenhouse gas emissions to our atmosphere.
-By earning the ENERGY STAR, you’re joining the front lines in the fight against climate change.
+4 – Because certified buildings are verified to use 35 percent less energy, on average, than similar buildings, they can also be verified to contribute 35 percent fewer greenhouse gas emissions to our atmosphere.
+By earning the Energy Star label, you’re joining the front lines in the fight against climate change.

-ENERGY STAR certified buildings have higher occupancy rates when compared to similar buildings.
-A 2008 study conducted by the University of San Diego’s Burnham-Moores Center for Real Estate showed that ENERGY STAR certification gave a roughly 4 percent boost to occupancy rates.
+6 – Certified buildings have higher occupancy rates when compared to similar buildings.
+A 2008 study conducted by the University of San Diego’s Burnham-Moores Center for Real Estate showed that Energy Star certification gave a roughly 4 percent boost to occupancy rates.

-If you want to lease your space to a federal tenant, your buildings must be ENERGY STAR certified.
-(Executive Order 13514 mandates that Federal Agencies may only lease space in ENERGY STAR certified buildings.)
+7 – If you want to lease your space to a federal tenant, your buildings must be certified.
+(Executive Order 13514 mandates that Federal Agencies may only lease space in Energy Star certified buildings.)

-Numerous cities and states have passed legislation containing energy efficiency mandates for commercial new construction projects and existing buildings.
-The vast majority of them incorporate ENERGY STAR and Designed to Earn the ENERGY STAR.
+9 – Numerous cities and states have passed legislation containing energy efficiency mandates for commercial new construction projects and existing buildings.
+The vast majority of them incorporate Every Star and Designed to Earn the label.
 The trend is growing every year as more and more cities and states look for ways to reduce costs and emissions.
-By earning the ENERGY STAR now, you’re in a better position to respond to any future laws or mandates that come your way.
+By earning the certification now, you’re in a better position to respond to any future laws or mandates that come your way.
 See the list of legislation and campaigns leveraging ENERGY STAR.